-The i.MX RT series consists of an extensive number of processors that deliver a wide range of processing and multimedia capabilities across various qualification levels.
+The i.MX RT series consist of an extensive number of processors that deliver a wide range of processing and multimedia capabilities across various qualification levels.

-This document provides you with guidance on how to interpret the different i.MX RT1015 qualification levels in terms of the target operating frequency of the device, the maximum supported junction temperature (Tj) of the processor, and how this relates to the lifetime of the device.
+This document guides on how to interpret different i.MX RT1010 qualification levels in terms of the target operating frequency of the device, the maximum supported junction temperature (Tj) of the processor, and how this relates to the lifetime of the device.